hoishing/apn-tester/README.md

 - Avoid setting up a server just to send a few push notifications.
 - Use a simple and user-friendly web UI to send push notifications easily - so here you go! 🚀

+## Privacy Statements

+- this app does not store any information from the users
+- all text fields and file uploaded are ephemeral and will be cleared after closing the webapp

 ## Need Help?

 [![git-logo] github issue][github issue]